awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_replica_status.md

 This procedure is the equivalent of the `SHOW REPLICA STATUS` command\.
 This command isn't supported for MariaDB version 10\.5 and higher DB instances\.

 In prior versions of MariaDB, the equivalent `SHOW SLAVE STATUS` command required the `REPLICATION SLAVE` privilege\.
-In MariaDB version 10\.5, it requires the `REPLICATION REPLICA ADMIN` privilege\.
-To protect the RDS management of MariaDB 10\.5 DB instances, this new privilege isn't granted to the RDS master user\.
+In MariaDB version 10\.5 and higher, it requires the `REPLICATION REPLICA ADMIN` privilege\.
+To protect the RDS management of MariaDB 10\.5 and higher DB instances, this new privilege isn't granted to the RDS master user\.

 ## Examples<a name="mysql_rds_replica_status-examples"></a>